kongulov/kongulov.dev/_posts/2022-08-08-solid-liskov-substitution-principle.md

     }
 }
 ```
-The LIP principle states that classes should treat base class methods equally.
+The LSP principle states that classes should treat base class methods equally.
 <br>
 And `WinampMediaPlayer` only supports audio playback and is incompatible with video playback, and therefore we will get an error
 ```php